snmca/smca.dev/content/blog/vim.md

 If you want to have the experience of a full IDE, it's fairly easy to get.
 You just keep installing plugins.
-I'm not sure how this would compare to someone who is genuinley relies on their IDE-specific features (perhaps XCode users should stay away), as opposed to casually editing Python in Pycharm because it's a free-ish Python editor with plenty of polish).
+I'm not sure how this would compare to someone who is genuinely relies on their IDE-specific features (perhaps XCode users should stay away), as opposed to casually editing Python in Pycharm because it's a free-ish Python editor with plenty of polish).
 But it get's you much of the way there.